rajatdangra/CoWIN_VaccineFinder/README.md

 	3) Verify OTP.
 	4) Verify Beneficiaries.
 	5) Check Available slots.
-	Case 1) Vaccine slots available: Program will make a beep sound to notify, and Users will get E-Mails on defined Email Ids.
+	Case 1) Vaccine slots available: Program will Display Available Centres, make a beep sound to notify, and Users will get E-Mails on defined Email Ids.
+Proceed to Booking (next step).
-			1) Take preferred center input from user if AutoBookCenter.
+	Case 2) Vaccine slots not available: Program will retry at user defined Retry Frequency.
+	6) Start Booking:
+			1) AutoBookCenter:
+				case a) If AutoBookCenter is False ("0"), get preferred center input (number) from user, and only try to book slots of specific center. case b) If AutoBookCenter is True ("1"), it will sort available center based on availability, then tries to book slot, it will hit all the centers until slot is successfully booked.
 			2) Try to book slots, with Slot preference, then book other slots (whichever is available).
-	Case 2) Vaccine slots not available: Program will retry at user defined Retry Frequency.
+			3) Confirmation mail on User email ids.
+	7) Automatically close in 15 seconds.